ECONOMICS FOR SSS 1 SECOND TERM TOPICS

 5. Co-operative Farming: This involves agricultural activities undertaken by groups of people.
 Most governments in West Africa encourage co-operative agriculture to be able to save some of them from the problems which a single farmer faces, such as small land area, limited capital and equipment.

-co-operative farm has a greater chance of borrowing from banks and easily attracts grants or loans from government.
+A co-operative farm has a greater chance of borrowing from banks and easily attracts grants or loans from government.
 Cooperative venture is feasible for most of the various agricultural activities in fishing, livestock or in crop production.

 6. Farm Settlement: Farm settlement is another type of farming which was practised by some governments in many countries.
 The farm settlement has a dual objective of increasing food production and providing gainful employment for the settlers.